openbible-io/en_ult/README.md

 The ULT should retain the engendered language of Hebrew/Aramaic/Greek terms as much as possible.
 However, a notable exception to this rule concerns the translation of masculine participles (that is, verbal nouns and/or verbal adjectives) which actually refer to both men and women together; those terms can be translated without specifying gender.

-Some other general translation guidelines specifically for the English ULT include:

-* The ULT should follow formal American English usage, using “**that**” without a comma before restrictive relative clauses and “**which**” after a comma before non-restrictive clauses.
-British and informal American usage are more flexible about this, often saying “which” without a comma before restrictive relative clauses (which is ambiguous).
-The ULT should make clear whether a relative clause is restrictive or non-restrictive, using the above principle.
-* In speech introductions that use two verbs instead of one such as, “**he answered and said**,” retain this formula in the ULT.
-This will provide a model for languages which also separate the mode of speech from the act of speech, as does Biblical Hebrew and (often) Koiné Greek.
-In the UST, however, only one verb should be used in these cases.
-* When selecting a translation gloss to render an OrigL verb, mimic the formal verbal concept as much as possible.
-Any idiomatic or metaphorical use of the verbal concept will be included or explained in either the UST or UTN.

 ### Translation Glossary for the ULT

 A list of decisions as to how to translate some senses of the OrigL words and phrases into another language is called a Translation Glossary (TG).
 Such a device is especially useful when more than one person works on the same project, because it helps keep everyone using the same English terms.
 However, a TG cannot be foolproof, because the source will often use some words to signal more than one sense, depending on context.
 A TG is therefore a glossary of **word senses**, not a glossary of **words**.
 Check back often to this page, because this TG is likely to develop for the entire life of the unfoldingWord project.